 Act 562 of the 1991 Arkansas General Assembly provided for mandatory seat belt use seat belt law.
-The passage of the seat belt law and the implementation of STEPs to enforce the law and provide public information were instrumental in the State's use rate increasing from 33.6 percent in 1999 to 52.0 percent in 1991 Preliminary results of the 2008 seat belt survey currently show the adult seat belt use rate at 70.4%.
-In CY 09 the State Legislature enacted a primary enforcement safety belt law which took effect June 30, 2009.
-The survey completed for 2009 shows seat belt use currently at 74.4%.
-This represents an overall increase of 27% in the seat belt use rate since 1999.
+The passage of the seat belt law and the implementation of STEPs to enforce the law and provide public information were instrumental in the State's use rate increasing from 33.6 percent in 1991 to 52.0 percent in 1999 Results of the 2008 seat belt survey showed the adult seat belt use rate at 70.4%.
+In CY 09 the State Legislature enacted а primary enforcement safety belt law which took effect June 30, 2009.
+The survey completed for 2009 showed seat belt use at 74.4%.
+The 5-year moving average shows seatbelt use trending slightly upward.